Skip to content

 Income documentation:

-- The maximum monthly income per person in the family, which entitles one to apply for a social scholarship, is PLN 1294.4.
-This is a non-exceedable income, which means that if this income is exceeded even by 1 zloty, the scholarship cannot be awarded and the decision cannot be appealed.
+2. The maximum monthly income per person in the family, which entitles one to apply for a social scholarship, is PLN 1908.9.
+This is a non-exceedable income, which means that if this income is exceeded even by 1 zloty, the scholarship cannot be awarded.

 Students who began their studies in the 2018/19 academic year or earlier: